 - It goes well with a variety of different meat or veggie dishes.

 - It can make a great side for entertaining served with roast meat of any kind or just a simple weeknight meal.
-I often make this when my husband isn't around and just simply enjoy it a quick and easy stand alone meal.
+I often make this when my husband isn’t around and just simply enjoy it as a quick and easy stand-alone meal.

 - Its Paleo, low carb and Keto friendly.
 It is easily made Whole30 compliant.